david-ruffin/sec-agent-tools/sec_agent_building_prompt.md

+"""
 # SEC-API Agent Implementation Prompt

 Use this prompt to implement standardized tool agents for SEC-API endpoints.
 Each agent should follow the exact structure defined below to ensure consistency, proper error handling, and seamless integration.

+## Standardized Agent Development Workflow

+For each SEC-API endpoint, follow this consistent development process:

+1. **Document API Capabilities (Planning Phase)**
+   - Create `{api_name}_agent_plan.md` with:
+     - Complete list of ALL methods and functionalities the API offers
+     - Parameter descriptions, types, and whether they're required or optional
+     - Response format and field descriptions
+     - ALL relevant documentation text from SEC-API-Python
+     - Example usage patterns and code snippets
+     - Error scenarios and expected handling
+   - This document serves as the comprehensive reference and contract for implementation
+   - The plan MUST be complete before moving to test creation

+2. **Create Test File Based on Plan**
+   - Create `test_{api_name}_agent.py` that verifies:
+     - EVERY method and functionality documented in the plan
+     - ALL parameter combinations specified in the plan
+     - EVERY error scenario outlined in the plan
+     - Response format consistency as defined in the plan
+   - Tests should be written against the plan's specifications
+   - NO implementation details should be assumed beyond what's in the plan
+   - Tests serve as executable documentation of the plan's requirements

+3. **Implement Agent Following Plan and Tests**
+   - Create `{api_name}_agent.py` implementing:
+     - ALL functionality documented in the plan
+     - Passing ALL tests created from the plan
+     - Following the exact structure shown in this document
+     - Maintaining consistent error handling
+   - Implementation should satisfy both plan and tests
+   - NO functionality should be added that isn't in the plan

+4. **Verification and Documentation**
+   - Run tests to verify implementation matches plan requirements
+   - Update plan document with any discovered limitations
+   - Document implementation decisions in the plan
+   - Ensure all three files remain in sync

+This workflow ensures that:
+- The plan serves as the single source of truth
+- Tests verify the plan's requirements
+- Implementation satisfies both plan and tests
+- All components remain aligned

 ## Agent Structure Requirements